gavin-peterkin/music_composition/README.md

 during training when the loss would decrease steadily until the network was exposed to something new and jumped back up again.
 There may also be ways of mitigating with some additional transformation of the training data.

+* **Cluster music** Since there's such a large quantity of music out there, it may make sense to cluster music first into distinct categories and _then_ train models on that distinct genre.

 ## Thoughts for future development